General, Debugging, Options Dialog Box

 Turns on automatic evaluation of properties and implicit function calls in variables windows and the QuickWatch dialog box.

 Executes an implicit string conversion call when evaluating objects in variables windows.
 Therefore, that result is displayed as a string instead of the type name.
 Only applies while debugging in C# code.
-This setting may be overridden by the DebuggerDisplay attribute (see Using DebuggerDisplay Attribute).
+This setting may be overridden by the DebuggerDisplay attribute (see Using the DebuggerDisplay Attribute).

 - Enable source server support